stevenhoving/camstudio/ReadMe.txt

     add your special document data and to implement file saving and loading (via CVscapDoc::Serialize).

-vscapView.h, vscapView.cpp - the view of the document
+RecorderView.h, vscapView.cpp - the view of the document
     These files contain your CVscapView class.
     CVscapView objects are used to view CVscapDoc objects.